AneuPy: An open source Python tool for creating simulation-ready geometries of abdominal aortic aneurysms: Illustrative examples

 \subsection{Idealized aneurysm geometries}

-The first set of examples presented are idealized geometries of AAAs, which have been extensively used in several computational studies \cite{Scotti2005,Vorp1998,Raghavan2000,deLucio}.
+The first set of examples presented are idealized AAA geometries, which have been extensively used in several computational studies \cite{Scotti2005,Vorp1998,Raghavan2000,deLucio}.
 These geometries can be generated using two scripts: \texttt{Idealized\_manual.py} and \texttt{Idealized\_automatic.py}.

 Fig.~\ref{Parameterization} illustrates how an AAA can be parameterized using key morphological descriptors.
 Here, \( D_{\text{max}} \) represents the maximum aneurysm diameter, \( L_{\text{AAA}} \) denotes the aneurysm length, and \( D_{\text{proximal neck}} \) and \( D_{\text{distal neck}} \) correspond to the diameters of the non-dilated aorta at the proximal and distal necks, respectively; $r$ and $R$ are the radii measured at the midsection of the AAA cavity from the longitudinal $Z$-axis to the posterior and anterior walls, respectively.
 These parameters serve as the foundation for generating geometries in \textbf{AneuPy} and allow for systematic control over aneurysm shape.